-In order to demonstrate that students are actively studying they will be expected to keep in regular contact with their supervisors, irrespective of geographical location, and submit work regularly in accordance with a schedule agreed with supervisors.
+To demonstrate that students are actively studying they will be expected to keep in regular contact with their supervisors, irrespective of geographical location, and submit work regularly in accordance with a schedule agreed with supervisors.
 It is the responsibility of students to ensure that supervisors are kept informed about any barriers to their satisfactory progress.
-Failure to maintain regular and agreed contact may lead to an SPD referral and could initiate the withdrawal process.

 Progress monitoring takes the form of regular supervisory meetings, with evidence of key formal meetings documented in PgR Manager.
 PgR Manager provides a framework for recording details relating to the student's programme of study, scheduled supervisory meetings and activities concerning the development of academic and key skills.
 It is used to chart the evidence of the development of these skills through a process of self-audit and discussion with the supervisor.
-Assessors should consult the records at appraisals for PhD and ProfD students to provide assurance that regular supervisory meetings have taken place and that the student has met the RVC's generic training requirements.
+Assessors should consult the records at appraisals for PhD students to provide assurance that regular supervisory meetings have taken place and that the student has met the RVC's generic training requirements.

-9.2 Development of research students
+9.2 Development of Research Students

-The RVC provides a Skills Training Programme through the Graduate School which covers the domains of the Researcher Development Framework (RDF) and helps students to gain the skills they need to design and complete their programmes effectively and prepare themselves for their subsequent career.
+The RVC provides a Skills Training Programme through the Postgraduate Programme Management Team, which covers the domains of the Researcher Development Framework (RDF) and helps students to gain the skills they need to design and complete their programmes effectively and prepare themselves for their subsequent career.

 All research students are normally required to participate in, and successfully complete, relevant parts of the Skills Training Programme.
-Every PhD student is expected to take part in approximately 10 days of transferable (generic) skills training each year (prorated for part time students).
+Every PhD student is expected to take part in approximately 10 days of transferable (generic) skills training each year (pro-rated for part time students).
 MRes students must complete mandatory skills training set out in the award and assessment regulations.